adonisjs/legacy-docs/3.0/overview.md

 1. AdonisJs removes the unnecessary callbacks from your code and introduces ES2015 Generators.
 2. It organizes everything into different/multiple directories so that you can keep your files short and sweet.
-3. AdonisJs does not add anything to the globals except the `use` and `make` function.
+3. It does not add anything to the globals except the `use` and `make` function.
 Don't worry, we will learn about them soon.

 ## MVC